1) Know Your Needs & Make Them Clear:

 3) Good Things Take Time:

 There is a famous quote, by Canadian philosopher Matshona Dhliwayo, “Roses do not bloom hurriedly; for beauty, like any masterpiece, takes time to blossom.”
 If we rush about through life, we don’t allow things to develop at their own pace and into their truest and fullest potential.
 Little by little we can reach our goals and make positive change.
+A self care idea, slow down and allow yourself to blossom.

 4) Set Boundaries:

-Rose emanates confidence and beauty.
+Rose emanates confidence and perennial beauty.
 But she also makes it clear that she has strong boundaries.
 Her flowers offer beauty and peace to those around her while her thorns dignify her.
 Without the thorns, and a strong set of boundaries, she would get taken advantage of and damaged.
 We all need to offer peace, beauty and kindness while also setting personal boundaries.

 5) Self-Care Is Crucial: